-Our two fellowship trained corneal specialists to perform a variety of corneal procedures.
+Our two fellowship-trained corneal specialists perform a variety of corneal procedures.
 Some of the more common ones include:

-Removing the inner layers of diseased corneal tissue and replacing with healthy donor tissue.
+Removing the inner layers of diseased corneal tissue and replacing it with healthy donor tissue.

-Gently removing the top layer of the diseased corneal tissue away and smoothing the cornea.
+Gently remove the top layer of the diseased corneal tissue away and smoothing the cornea.